readium/readium.github.io/_pages/development/contributing.md

 ### How to Contribute

 * Contributing to Readium is best done following these steps:
+  1. Check previous issues (open or closed) and Github discussions.
+You may find that your problem is already treated.
   1. Open an issue on the relevant repositories to state a problem you want to fix.
      1. This will avoid getting a pull request rejected because it doesn't fit the design goals.
      1. It will help gather opinions and information from other contributors.